 Although a small church, I really love its colourful altar.
 It is also possible to climb right to the top of this church to get even better views of Barcelona.
 In fact, on a clear day you can see as far back as Montserrat.
 I highly recommend climbing to the top of the church.

 Address: Cumbre del Tibidabo, 08035 Barcelona, Spain

 Basílica de Santa María del Mar

-El Born is one of the coolest neighbourhoods in all of Barcelona.
+El Born (part of the old town) is one of the coolest neighbourhoods in all of Barcelona.
 Its narrow Gothic alleys are home to some of the best bars, and restaurants in the city.
-Nestled among all the commotion is a beautiful church hidden in plain-sight, the Basilica de Santa Maria del Mar.
+And nestled among all the commotion is a beautiful church hidden in plain-sight, the Basilica de Santa Maria del Mar.

 The church that took 54 years to complete construction, is a prime example of Catalan Gothic architecture.
 Although it may not look anything spectacular from the outside, step inside to be amazed by its spacious, and symmetrical interiors.

 After visiting the Basilica de Santa Maria del Mar, head to the main plaza at El Born to grab a drink, or why not try the best burger in Barcelona next door?